 All the details of the coating are provided in Annexure A. TEST METHODS

-Wire mess
+Wire mesh

 Tensile strength of wire mesh panel

-The wire mesh specimens shall be representative of proper field construction as to materials, mesh geometry, and workmanship, and shall be as large as practical to minimize the effect of variations.
+The wire mesh specimens shall be representative of proper field construction in terms of materials, mesh geometry, and workmanship, and shall be as large as practical to minimize the effect of variations.
 The tests shall be run with the load applied parallel to the axis of the twist and repeated on a separate test specimen with the load applied perpendicular to the axis of the twist.

 Place the mesh into the machine grips such that the gripped mesh will be maintained in the mesh geometry characteristic of field use.
 A specimen of approximately 0.8 m in width and 0.5 m in height shall be tested.
 The effective width to be considered for the test specimen shall be the distance between two extreme gripping points.
 The specimen should extend by at least one mesh repetition beyond the extreme gripping points on either side.
 However, the specimen should not extend more than two mesh repetitions beyond extreme gripping points.
 The mesh shall be pre-loaded to 10 percent of the specified minimum strength and the machine head travels topped.
 The loading shall then continue uniformly maintaining the displacement rate of 75 to 100 mm/min, until the first fracture or unwrapping of an individual wire in the system occurs.
 The distortion of the mesh or changes in gauge length shall be measured to accuracy consistent with reporting the percent elongation to the nearest 0.5 percent as shown in Figure 8.